VictoriaChoy/victoriachoy.github.io/README.md

 ### Teaching and Learning

-My understanding of a teacher's roles has been developing since I practiced the _huamnistic approach_ in the beginning of my teaching career, or earlier as a service-oriented sales, R&D, and administration manager for both my teammates and clients, one of whom became my business partner in a startup smart-tech company with a multinational team.
-I think a teacher is a _facilitator_ of students for their learning and personal growth in life, an _engaging instructor_ seeking to make learning meaningful by connecting inquiry with students' life experiences, a _life-long inquirer_ for innovative pedagogy and effective practice, a _collaborator_ and dedicated _servant for the learning community_.
+My understanding of a teacher's roles has been developing since I practiced the _huamnistic approach_ in the beginning of my teaching career, or earlier as a _service-oriented_ sales, R&D, and administration manager for both my colleagues and clients, one of whom became my business partner in a startup smart-tech company with a multinational team.
+I think a teacher is a _facilitator_ of students for their learning and personal growth in life, an _engaging instructor_ seeking to make learning meaningful by connecting inquiry with students' life experiences, a _life-long inquirer_ for innovative pedagogy, effective practice, and changing identity, a _collaborator_ and dedicated _servant for the learning community_, and above all, a _global citizen_.

 Product Concept of The Co-developed Power Plant